 As I said, visitor centers are closed, bathrooms are locked, and healthcare providers have a lot on their hands right now.
 Do what you can to prevent accidents from happening.
 Take extra precautions NOT to get hurt, because if you do, you’ll be putting unneeded strain on the medical system.

 Now isn’t the time to take risks and go on the most rugged bike trail, hike, or climb.
 If you want to hike safely during COVID-19, use this time to go a little slower, enjoy your time outside, and notice the little things.

 Just think about the holds and all the sweaty hands that have grabbed it before you.
 (Need I say more?)
-The virus can be transmitted via the hands, so I’d wait it out until everything is in the clear.
+It’s still unclear to what extent the virus can be transmitted via the hands, so I’d wait it out until everything is in the clear.

 You can hike safely during COVID-19 by hitting the trail outside of peak times.
 A lot of people like to go mid-morning and at sunset.
 Instead, wake up before sunrise and enjoy a quiet stroll on the trail as the sun comes up.
 This way, you’ll be done by the time most people are just getting to the trailhead.

 Steer clear of popular trails and look for lesser-known more off-the-beaten-path trails (near your house) to limit the number of people you encounter.

 This one’s for you, van lifers and road trippers.
 As travelers, we have the responsibility to make sure we’re completely self-sufficient to minimize our potential impact on towns we travel through.
 Take some time to plan out your meals for the next 2-3 weeks, then stock up on food and water.
 And, make sure your gas tank is full.
 This way, you’ll minimize the number of trips to the grocery store and gas station.
 If you need more advice about van life and COVID-19, check out this blog post.